joshuathayer/mit-6.885-spring2019-problem-sets/README.md

 ### Metaprob versions

 The problem sets may want to use a specific version of Metaprob, since `master` is under active development and could introduce breaking changes to the notebooks.
-Until we determine our release strategy for Metaprob, we can build Metaprob images at a specific git tag.
-In the metaprob directory, check out the branch, tag, or commit that you'd like to use for the problem set.
+Until we determine our release strategy for Metaprob, we can build Metaprob images at a specific git tag and base our problem sets on those tagged Metaprob images.
+In the Metaprob directory, check out the branch, tag, or commit that you'd like to use for the problem set.
 Then do:

     docker build -t probcomp/metaprob-clojure:`git rev-parse --short HEAD` .